-(b) a constant dividend yield of 1.68% per annum, paid quarterly from the date of initial delivery of the MITTS Securities, applied to the value of the S&P 500 Index at the end of each quarter assuming this value increases or decreases linearly from the hypothetical Starting Value to the applicable hypothetical average closing value;

-- (c) no transaction fees or expenses; and - (d) an investment term from August 4, 2003 to August 4, 2008. - 4) This is the hypothetical Starting Value for purposes of this table.
-The actual Starting Value will be determined on the Pricing Date and will be disclosed in the final prospectus supplement delivered in connection with sales of the MITTS Securities.
+- (b) a constant dividend yield of 1.70% per annum, paid quarterly from the date of initial delivery of the MITTS Securities, applied to the value of the S&P 500 Index at the end of each quarter assuming this value increases or decreases linearly from the hypothetical Starting Value to the applicable hypothetical average closing value; - (c) no transaction fees or expenses; and - (d) an investment term from July 27, 2004 to July 27, 2011. - (4) This is the hypothetical Starting Value for purposes of this table.
+The actual starting value will be determined on the Pricing Date and will be disclosed in the final pricing supplement delivered in connection with sales of the MITTS Securities.

 The above figures are for purposes of illustration only.
-The actual Supplemental Redemption Amount, received by you, if any, and the resulting total and pretax annualized rate of return will depend on the actual Starting Value determined on the Pricing Date and the actual Adjusted Ending Value determined by the calculation agent as described in this prospectus supplement.
+The actual Supplemental Redemption Amount received by you, if any, and the resulting total and pretax annualized rate of return will depend on the actual Adjusted Ending Value determined by the calculation agent as described in this pricing supplement.